-The information in this brochure is intended to help undergraduate students in the Department of Health and Nutrition Sciences complete their degrees.
-It is hoped that this information will assist students in making academic and career decisions.

-The information in this handbook reflects current requirements for HNSC/Health students.
-If you declared the major prior to June 2020, prior requirements apply.
+The information in this handbook is intended to help undergraduate students in the Department of Health and Nutrition Sciences complete their degrees.
+The information reflects current requirements for HNSC/Health students.
+If you declared the major prior to the academic year 2021-2022, prior requirements apply.